Which Metal Primer to Use and When?jason

-Which metal primer to use?
-Questions we’re often asked here at Palatine Paints…which is always a prompt for a blog!
-Before attempting to elaborate on metal primers, we need to briefly address another question: “What’s the difference between undercoat and primer?”
+Which metal primer should I use?
+A question we’re often asked here at Palatine Paints, so of course it’s a great opportunity to explain.
+Before explaining about metal primers however, we need to briefly address another question: “What’s the difference between undercoat and primer?”

-- Undercoat serves as a base layer to prepare your surface ready for its finish coat
+- Serves as a base layer to prepare your surface ready for its finish coat

 - Helps you cover any inconsistencies in your surface